Fingerprinting Methods Identify Users Across Different Browsers On the Same PC

 Re: (Score:2)

-Time for counter-measures (Score:4, Insightful)
+Time for counter-measures (Score:5, Insightful)

 Browsers should present a "generic" capabilities list to web sites unless the user white-lists that site to receive some or all of the "real" capabilities.
 An online video-gaming site may need to know if I can play a GPU-intensive online game through the web browser, but very few other sites need to know.